Will Ospreay: Progress Wrestling (2012–2019, 2023)

 On 27 July, Ospreay entered the eight-man, staggered entry elimination Thunderbastard match, the winner of whom can pick a time for a Progress Championship match.
-Ospreay entered the match third and was immediately low-blowed by Robinson, who had already entered, who disqualified himself in the hopes of taking out Ospreay.
+Ospreay entered the match third and was immediately low-blowed by Robinson, who had already entered, and disqualified himself in the hopes of taking out Ospreay.
 Ospreay recovered and eventually eliminated Marty Scurll last to win Thunderbastard.
 The following show saw Ospreay team up with FSU and Noam Dar in an eight-man tag team match with FSU and Havoc's respective titles, Ospreay's title contendership and everyone else's Progress contracts at stake, depending which individual lost.
 During the match, Ospreay moonsaulted from the Electric Ballroom's balcony onto his opponents, on the floor.
 Later, he had Havoc in position to be pinned but as he jumped from the top rope, Robinson dragged Havoc outside, leading Ospreay to pin Davis and end the London Riots' contract with Progress.

 At the next event, Ospreay defeated Robinson and announced he would invoke his Thunderbastard right to challenge for Havoc's championship at the following show.
 He lost the championship match in January after Havoc loosened the top rope, making it more difficult for Ospreay to do high-flying moves, and used it as a weapon.
 During the Spring Bank Holiday weekend, Ospreay defeated El Ligero, Mark Haskins, Roderick Strong and Zack Sabre Jr across two days to win the first Super Strong Style 16 tournament and once again lay claim to Havoc's championship.
 Their rematch took place on 26 July in a no disqualification match where the reinstated London Riots neutralised the threat of Robinson's interference and Ospreay ended Havoc's 609 day reign to become Progress Champion.

 Ospreay successfully defended his title against the 2015 Thunderbastard Haskins and then Robinson.
-Robinson attacked Ospreay after losing to him, but Ospreay was saved by a returning Mark Andrews.
+Robinson attacked Ospreay after losing to him, but a returning Mark Andrews saved Ospreay.
 Ospreay went on to finally beat Andrews to defend his title.
 Ospreay also headlined Progress' first main show outside of London in Manchester, in a triple threat match against Zack Gibson and Morgan Webster to close out 2015.